 Grades- flat

-Marking- white interpretive signs, and also planting lot markers throughout
+Marking- some planting lot markers throughout

 Ecosystem- flat, planted tree plot beside a small creek.
 Trees from around the world were planted here in the 1940's as a growth experiment